The Linux Kernel

 I just want to be able to install, operate, maintain and repair my own Linux operating systems.
 Here are some of the notes I’ve been taking, as I study and learn how Linux works.

 They are probably not very thorough.
 I’m still figuring out what’s important to know, what questions should I be seeking answers for.
 This story will be updated, whenever I learn new things about the Linux kernel.
+Its just a start.
+This is an unfinished story.
+Pay attention to the patterns.

 An operating system (OS) is software that controls the hardware of a computer.
-It consists of
+It consists of:

 - A bootloader is software that controls the process of starting your device.
 The bootloader checks your hardware and starts your kernel.